sandro/specjour_rails_app/README.markdown

 # Welcome to Rails + [Specjour](https://github.com/sandro/specjour)

-This is very simple rails app contains very simple rspec, and cucumber tests.
+A very simple Rails app, containing very simple RSpec and Cucumber tests.
 This app gives the specjour community a sane playground where they can try out specjour, and recreate any bugs they encounter.

 ## Installation